shahjui2000/Drive-able-Road-Detection/README.md

-# Drive-able-Road-Detection
+# Drivable-Road-Detection
-This code segments out the drive-able portion of the road from the surrounding with the help of inbuilt open-CV library.
+This code segments out the drivable portion of the road from the surrounding with the help of inbuilt open-CV library.